-If you are thinking about adding a tree to your property, consider using our Tree Rebate to offset the cost by up to $100 per tree.
+Imagine someone handing you $50, or even $100 when you buy and plant a tree in your yard… Well, that’s what we’re doing at Casey Trees!
 Never before has adding a tree been so cost-effective — especially if you consider long term benefits such as lowered heating and utility bills.

 How it Works

-Just purchase and plant a tree on private property — residential or commercial — located in D.C. and submit a completed Tree Rebate form online or by mail.
+Just purchase and plant a tree on private property — residential or commercial — located in D.C. and complete and submit the Tree Rebate form below.
 Be sure to include a receipt for each tree you list and have it to us within one year of purchase.
 Please note there is a 25 tree limit for each property.

 Any tree (with exceptions listed in the Fine Print) that will achieve a canopy spread of or under 40′ will be considered eligible for a $50 rebate.
 Below is a non-exhaustive list of trees to consider.

 Atlantic White Cedar